 The External ID will be required in the following step on the AWS console.

-After executing the CloudFormation script, you are given the opprtunity to test the configuration using the Test Connection button.
+After executing the CloudFormation script, you are given the opportunity to test the configuration using the Test Connection button.

 On subsequent visits for the plugin configuration page, select the Show External ID button in the upper left corner of the page.

 AWS CloudFormation allows you to configure AWS resources from script/code.
-This makes deployment easy, and consistent, and greately decrease the possiblity os errors or misconfigurations.
+This makes deployment easy, and consistent, and greatly decrease the possiblity of errors or mis-configurations.